Introduction

 3. Pretreatment

 Pretreatment of gold ore and concentrate, usually using oxidation to decompose gold-bearing sulfide minerals such as pyrite and arsenopyrite.
-The oxidation products are treated to comply with environmental protection related to waste disposal regulations.
+The oxidation products are treated to comply with environmental protection-related waste disposal regulations.
 In the case of calcination, the sulfur dioxide and arsenic-containing gases produced by it cannot be directly discharged into the atmosphere.

 These oxidation products can be removed by flotation, and gold tailings or oxidation products need to be transported to a remote site for special disposal.